natelandau/jdfile/README.md

 # filemanager

+A script which cleans and reformats

+Run in `--dry-run` mode to see what changes would be made.

-Cleans and formats filenames.
-Default behavior is to:
+Default behavior is to rename a file with the following options:

--   Prepend a date in the format YYYY-MM-DD
--   Clean up special characters
+-   Remove special characters
--   Trim unneeded whitespace
+-   Trim multiple separators (`_`, `-`, ` `)
--   Move all .jpeg extensions to .jpg
+-   Replace all `.jpeg` extensions to `.jpg`
--   Ensure that all file extensions are lowercase
+-   Lowercase extensions
--   Replace all spaces and dashes (-) with underscores (\_)
--   Avoid overwriting files by adding a unique integer to the end of the filename if it already exists
+-   Avoid overwriting files by adding a unique integer

+Additional options:

+-   Parse the filename for a date which can be reformated as `YYYY-MM-DD` and added to the beginning of the filename, or removed
+-   Normalize to a common word separator (`_`, `-`, ` `)
+-   Normalize the filename to lowercase, uppercase, or titlecase

 ## Install